tiberlab/tibercad/manual/Sphinx/GettingStarted/Dsc.rst

 *  ( **dye** ) the dye used in the cell;

-The light intensity is deflned in a sweep ( see section :ref:`Solver_Dsc` ).
+The light intensity is defined in a sweep ( see section :ref:`Solver_Dsc` ).
 It can be set to reach 1 that means one Sun, or a larger or smaller illumination intensity (0.1, 2.0, etc.).
-There is another flag called **illumination_spectrum** that can be used if we want to change the spectrum proflle F with another illumination source (for example if we assume the cell under concentration of light).
-The flle used by default for :math:`\Phi` is the standard 1.5 AM spectrum of the sun contained in the material database in the flle ``Sun1p5am`` .
+There is another flag called **illumination_spectrum** that can be used if we want to change the spectrum profile F with another illumination source (for example if we assume the cell under concentration of light).
+The file used by default for :math:`\Phi` is the standard 1.5 AM spectrum of the sun contained in the material database in the file ``Sun1p5am`` .

-The last part of the generation is the deflnition of the boundary.
+The last part of the generation is the definition of the boundary.
 This boundary says to the code which is the boundary region of the grid from where the light penetrates in the device.
-The information given by the boundary and the light direction vector deflnes the coming of light and direction of rays.
+The information given by the boundary and the light direction vector defines the coming of light and direction of rays.

 Device